 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
-This discrepancy is the result of several factors, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+There are also more young people seeking college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?